Package 'tidyr'

 Value

 A tibble with one column for each input in ....
-The output will have one row for each combination of the inputs, i.e. the size be equal to the product of the sizes of the inputs.
+The output will have one row for each combination of the inputs, i.e. the size will be equal to the product of the sizes of the inputs.
 This implies that if any input has length 0, the output will have zero rows.
+The ordering of the output depends on the .vary argument.

 Examples